 GSLA is working cooperatively with U.S. Fish & Wildlife Service and the Utah Reclamation Mitigation and Conservation Commission to restore approximately 120 acres of land along the Jordan River.
 The primary purpose of this project is to provide food, nesting and shelter for breeding birds, as well as high quality habitat for migrating birds and resident wildlife.
 We need volunteers to help us plant trees, monitor and maintain irrigation systems, and remove noxious weeds and exotic vegetation.
-To volunteer contact Keith Johnson at (801) 457-6497 or email@example.com
+To volunteer contact Karri Smith at email@example.com or (801) 833-9029

 Six times a year, GSLA publishes an award winning newsletter, The Pelican.
 We need volunteers to place mailing labels on the newsletters for distribution through the Post Office.
 For more information, please contact our newsletter editor, Nancy Sakahara at (801) 487-4025 or email@example.com